Saturation effects in SIDIS at very forward rapidities: Conclusions

-Our present study is mostly preliminary.
-For applications to the phenomenology, it should be completed with an analysis of the final-state parton evolution into hadrons or jets --- an issue which is especially important for such large values of $z$ --- and also with a study of the experimental feasibility of hadron or jet measurements at very forward rapidities and semihard transverse momenta.
+The previous remarks clearly show that our present study is only preliminary.
+Further theoretical studies are needed, especially for the case of forward hadron production.
+On the experimental side, one still need to ascertain the feasibility of hadron or jet measurements at very forward rapidities and semihard transverse momenta.
 We hope that our present analysis will give an incentive for further developments and will inspire new studies of gluon saturation in deep inelastic scattering at the EIC.